Crate Configuration¶

 This mode tells the build script to reuse artifacts that were already built.

-(Perhaps you called pyoxidizer build
+(Perhaps you called pyoxidizer build or pyoxidizer run-build-script

-outside the context of a normal cargo build
+outside the context of a normal cargo build.)

 In this mode, the build script will look for artifacts in the directory

-if set, falling back to OUT_DIR
+specified by PYOXIDIZER_ARTIFACT_DIR if set, falling back to OUT_DIR.

-This directory must have a cargo_metadata.txt
+This directory must have a cargo_metadata.txt file, which will be

 printed to stdout by the build script to tell Cargo how to link a Python